Handwashing has always been an important defense against bacteria and viruses that can be transmitted to us through the things we touch.

 Food safety experts point out that if you don’t have a timer handy to count off 20 seconds, humming the “Happy Birthday” song to yourself twice in a row will roughly equal the right amount of time.

 Since heat kills bacteria, it might seem safe to assume that warm or hot water would be better for washing your hands.
-But according to the experts, there’s
+But according to the experts, there’s no notable difference between the two.

 The temperature you would need to heat the water to in order to kill pathogens would scald your skin.